 Some students live off-campus either in the city center or in the greater Tel Aviv area (Gush Dan).
 In Gush Dan, sharing a standard apartment with 1-2 roommates may cost more or the same as the dorms.
 Like most world-class cities, housing in central Tel Aviv can be expensive.

-The Student Life team will be the first to welcome you to TAU and help you maximize your experience on campus, in Tel Aviv, and Israel.
-The team lives on-campus and is available 24/7 for any support you may need.
-Throughout your time here, they will organize tailor-made social and cultural activities and excursions for you and other students.
+Our Community Leaders will be the first to welcome you to TAU and help you maximize your experience on campus, in Tel Aviv, and Israel.
+Throughout your time here, they will organize tailor-made social and cultural activities and excursions for you and other international students and support you throughout your time in Israel.

 How do I get a student visa?